Tommy Amaker: Harvard

 On October 6, 2012, Amaker was inducted into his high school's inaugural hall of fame class.
 Amaker's 2012–13 Harvard team entered the season affected by the 2012 Harvard cheating scandal.
 Instead of being the favorite as originally expected, the team was predicted to finish second to Princeton by various media sources because Kyle Casey and Brandyn Curry withdrew due to the scandal.
 Casey and Curry had been first-team and second-team All-Ivy selections for the 2011–12 Ivy League men's basketball season, respectively.
 Both players withdrew in hopes of preserving their final year of athletic eligibility following the investigation.
-During the season, the team defeated Boston College its fifth consecutive victory against Boston College Eagles men's basketball, making Amaker a perfect 6–0 against the Atlantic Coast Conference.
+During the season, the team defeated Boston College—its fifth consecutive victory against them—making Amaker a perfect 6–0 against the Atlantic Coast Conference.
 The 2012–13 Harvard team overcame the withdrawal of its senior co-captains to repeat as 2013 Ivy League champions, which earned Harvard a trip to the 2013 NCAA Division I men's basketball tournament.
-On March 21, 14th-seeded Harvard earned the school's first NCAA tournament victory by a 68–62 margin and its first victory over a top 10 opponent when it defeated 3rd-seeded New Mexico (#10 AP Poll – #10 Coaches' Poll).
+On March 21, 14th-seeded Harvard earned the school's first NCAA tournament victory by a 68–62 margin and its first victory over a top 10 opponent when it defeated 3rd-seeded New Mexico (#10 AP poll – #10 Coaches' Poll).
 Two nights later, Harvard lost to Arizona 74–51.
 Following the season, Amaker was inducted into the New England Basketball Hall of Fame class of 2013.
 Amaker won the National Sportscasters and Sportswriters Association (NSSA) Clarence "Big House" Gaines College Basketball Coach of the Year in Division I as the top minority coach, the NABC Coach of the Year for District 13 and was again a finalist for the Ben Jobe Award.
 In August, Amaker was inducted into his fourth Hall of Fame (Washington Metro Basketball Hall of Fame).

-The 2013–14 team won the 2013 Great Alaska Shootout and 2013–14 Ivy League conference regular season championship with a 13–1 record and posting a school record 27 wins against 5 defeats.
-The team entered the 2014 NCAA Division I men's basketball tournament with a number twelve seed where it defeated a (#15 AP Poll – #14 Coaches' Poll) Cincinnati team that was seeded fifth.
+The 2013–14 team won the 2013 Great Alaska Shootout and 2013–14 Ivy League conference regular-season championship with a 13–1 record and posting a school-record 27 wins against five defeats.
+The team entered the 2014 NCAA Division I men's basketball tournament with a number twelve seed where it defeated a (#15 AP poll – #14 Coaches' Poll) Cincinnati team that was seeded fifth.
 Harvard eventually lost to number (#11/13) four seed Michigan State.
 The team was the first Ivy League school to win games in consecutive NCAA Division I men's basketball tournaments since the 1983–84 Princeton Tigers.